Israel and the Occupied Palestinian Territory

 NECESSARY ACTION:

 The root causes of violence and atrocities must also be addressed.
 Israel must lift its blockade on Gaza and cease illegal settlement-related activity and apartheid policies.
-It should also end the occupation of Palestinian territory and collective punishment of Palestinians.
+Israel should also end the occupation of Palestinian territory and collective punishment of Palestinians.
 All parties should work toward a sustainable political solution consistent with international law and various UNSC resolutions.

 GET INVOLVED